Frequently Asked Questions

 You must pay the processing fee for your visa yourself.
 We cannot make any payments for your scholarship in advance to cover travel, visa fees, etc.

-You will also receive information from your host university in time for you to apply for a visa in the respective host country.
+You will also receive information from your host university for your second year in time for you to apply for a visa in the respective host country.

 Instructions on the visa application procedures are available on the websites of the respective host countries.

 The processing time of the visa applications to Denmark may be up to 2 months.
-Therefore, the sooner you fulfil all conditions, the sooner we can initiate your visa application.
+Therefore, the sooner you fulfil all conditions in your offer of admission, the sooner we can initiate your visa application.
 We strongly recommend that you complete your part of the visa application immediately after we have initiated it.

 A delay in handing in the complete visa application could add approximately 8 weeks to the process.

-You must organise the booking and the cost of travel yourself.
+You must organise the booking and cover the cost of travel yourself.